Understanding the Payment and Billing Process

-- One of the huge benefits of receiving care at SHS is all co-payments, co-insurance, and deductibles are considered already paid by the Medical Service Fee.
-For insured patients, these costs are not collected from the patient for any service received at SHS!
+- One of the huge benefits of receiving care at Student Health Services all co-payments, co-insurance, and deductibles are considered covered by the Medical Service Fee.

 - After a patient's visit with a provider, the provider's notes are coded by a team of professional coders and a claim is generated.
 The claim is then send to the insurance on file and the claim is either paid by the insurance company or denied.

-- Student Health Services accepts the amount paid by the insurance company and passes no additional cost on to the patient.
-This means that as long as a patient's insurance is active and eligible, no additional costs is passed onto the student.
+- Student Health Services accepts the amount paid by the insurance company.
+This means that as long as a patient's insurance is active and eligible, any additional costs are considered covered by the Medical Services Fee.